-I was born in South Africa.
-We are surrounded by so much beauty there everyday.
-I thank God for the wild and exotic marvels he provides for us in this part of the world.
+Even though I now live in the U.S, I was born in South Africa.
+I try visit as often as possible.
+We are surrounded by so much beauty there everyday!
+I thank God for the wild + exotic marvels he provides for us in that part of the world.

 I don’t think tourists realise just how beautiful it is there.
 I don’t think they understand the similarities there with where they’re from.
 When they book their trips to South Africa, I’ve heard they expect to find mudhuts all over the place with animals walking through dirty streets in a 3rd world pocket of nothingness.
 That’s simply not true.
 Of course they’ll always be poverty wherever you go, but the picture they have in their head is completely innacurate.
 I remember back to when I lived in New York.
 People didn’t think South Africa was developed at all.
 I hope to change that misconception!